 While attending Baguio City National High School, Eustaquio found the perfect place to kick off his martial arts journey with wushu.
 At 14, he was a big dreamer, and he put in the work to make his lofty goals become a reality.
 He remained dedicated to his craft and cultivated his talent.

 “I just did my best,” he says.
 “And then, the opportunities came.”

 He was selected to be on the junior Philippine national team for wushu, and by the time he graduated from high school in 2005, had earned a wushu scholarship to the University Of The Cordilleras.
 Like many others, Eustaquio then moved to the university to train under the national team’s head coach, Mark Sangiao, who was highly-regarded as an inspirational figure.

-In 2009, Eustaquio earned both a Bachelor’s degree in education and Master’s degree in physical education, and taught in school for a year.
+In 2009, Eustaquio earned a Bachelor’s degree in education, and then taught in school for a year.
 However, he quickly realized that his heart yearned for the challenging world of martial arts, and not the classroom.

 “I was done with my degree,” he remembers.
 “I was so excited to apply it to my work.
 Then I tried it for a year.
 My world became so small.
 My job took all of my time.
 They get you from 7:30am in the morning to 5:30pm in the afternoon, then you have homework and paperwork.
 I was like, ‘No, I am too young for this.’”

 Eventually, he would return to school and receive his Master’s degree in physical education in 2016.

 Then another opportunity arose in February 2011, when a Filipino promotion was in desperate need of some competitors.
 Eustaquio, who had semi-regularly trained out of Sangiao’s Team Lakay camp, was encouraged by his coach to test his skills inside the cage.